 embedded in an email.

-- Make sure all passwords are at least 8 characters and made up of at least one number, lower
+Make sure all passwords are at least eight characters and made up of at least one number, lower

 contains exe should never be opened without checking with IT first.

-- Remember a sign of a Phishing emails is when it asks you to confirm any information or requires
+Remember, a sign of a Phishing email is when it asks you to confirm any information or requires

 you to respond immediately or your account is going to be closed, etc.